 Facilities and Resources

 UF has a 2,000-acre campus and more than 900 buildings (including 170 with classrooms and laboratories).
-UF’s extensive capital improvement program has resulted in facilities ideal for 21st century research including the McKnight Brain Institute; the new Health Professions, Nursing and Pharmacy Building; the Genetics and Cancer Research Center now being built; and the Proton-beam Therapy Center that will be located in Jacksonville.
-Overall, the university’s current facilities have a book value of more than $1 billion and a replacement value of $2 billion.
+UF’s extensive capital improvement program has resulted in facilities ideal for 21st century research, including the George T. Harrell, M.D., Medical Education Building, the Clinical and Translational Research Building, the McKnight Brain Institute, the Biomedical Sciences Building, the Genetics and Cancer Research Center Complex and the UF Health Proton Therapy Institute located in Jacksonville.